-There are 147 rooms in total, ranging from superior rooms to suites with your own sauna!
-Hestia Hotel Laulasmaa Spa is also very family friendly, with family rooms available, and plenty of children’s facilities too.
+There are 147 rooms in total, ranging from superior rooms to suites with your own sauna.
+Hestia Hotel Laulasmaa Spa is also family friendly, with family rooms available, and plenty of children’s facilities too.

 Enjoying the serenity of Laulasmaa Rand – best beach day trips from Tallinn

-Extra tip: Stop by a quaint and typical Estonian cafe before you turn into the road leading to Hestia Hotel & Spa.
+Extra tip: Stop by a local Estonian cafe before you turn into the road leading to Hestia Hotel & Spa.
 It’s called Cafe Ott and Matilda and is on Kloogaranna tee.

 Which of these day trips and beaches most appeal to you?
 Have I convinced you to get outside Tallinn city center?
 Let me know in the comments below.

 Till next time, happy boutique travels x